 Painting the Safety Guards

 All of the bandsaw safety guards were different shades of dull yellow.
 While I could have brightened up the yellow with a new coat of Rustoleum “Safety Yellow” paint, I decided to use the “Safety Red” color instead because it compliments the gloss black better to my eyes.
 The Rustoleum safety paint colors are part of their “Professional” paint line.
 They dry quicker than their normal paints and are accompanied by a much stronger smell during the drying process.
 I painted the safety guards outdoors using the same methods as the bandsaw body painting discussed above.
 The overall results were very good, and I’m pleased with the surface finish of this “Professional” paint.

 Assembling the switch guard onto the switch and the handwheel onto the shaft completes the base of this bandsaw and Part 1 of this project.
 It took one evening to unpack and disassemble the saw, approximately six evenings to mask/paint the parts, an evening to complete the initial assembly, and an evening to finish the handwheel and complete the saw assembly.
 This project is spread out over approximately nine evenings if you worked every evening.
 The result is shown below.

-In Part 2 of this project, I’ll disassemble and mask/paint the upper bandsaw frame, replace the hardware with stainless hardware, clean the junk gear oil out of the gearbox and replace it with high quality gear oil, mount the upper saw casting to the completed base frame, reinstall the motor, and reinstall the wiring through the base casting to the switch.
-With any luck, I’ll be making swarf by the end of Part 2.
+In Part 2 of this project, I’ll disassemble and mask/paint the upper bandsaw frame, clean the junk gear oil out of the gearbox and replace it with high quality gear oil, and fix a few problems.
+In Part 3, I’ll install leveling feet, modify and install a mobile base, assemble all of the pieces, wire the saw, and correct any other issues that crop up.